 Content Part A: Random signals and processes in continuous /discrete time, probability distribution/density functions, random signals calculus (mean, variance, moment generation function), transforms of random signals, Bayesian Theorem, covariance and correlation, Central Limit theorem, Gaussian processes, random signals spectrum and bandwidth, power spectral density (PSD), Wiener-Khinchine Theorem, entropy function, estimation/filtering of random signals.
-Part B: Time and frequency domain signal processing for electronic systems (carrier-wave radio and instrumentation), continuous-time Fourier theory, sampled signals and use of the discrete Fourier transform, propagation of signals and noise through linear systems, complex analytic signal representation, power calculations using PSD functions, pulse detection using correlation and the matched filter, analog carrier-wave modulation/demodulation, amplitude modulation (double sideband and single sideband; suppressed carrier and large carrier), heterodyning, angle modulation (frequency and phase modulation), signal to-
+Part B: Time and frequency domain signal processing for electronic systems (carrier-wave radio and instrumentation), continuous-time Fourier theory, sampled signals and use of the discrete Fourier transform, propagation of signals and noise through linear systems, complex analytic signal representation, power calculations using PSD functions, pulse detection using correlation and the matched filter, analog carrier-wave modulation/demodulation, amplitude modulation (double sideband and single sideband; suppressed carrier and large carrier), heterodyning, angle modulation (frequency and phase modulation), signal tonoise ratio calculations.

-noise ratio calculations.
+Assessment Continuous Assessment 50%

-Assessment Continuous Assessment 50% Examination 50%
+Examination 50%

 DP 40% Continuous assessment mark

 Requirement 80% Attendance at practical's

-Title Embedded Systems II Code 5EEE351 Department Engineeri Prerequisites 5EEE222 Co-requisites None Aim To introduce the student to the design and programming of an embedded system controlled, for example, by a RISC processor (eg. ARM Cortex).
+Title Embedded Systems II Code 5EEE351 Department Engineerin Prerequisites 5EEE222 Co-requisites None Aim To introduce the student to the design and programming of an embedded system controlled, for example, by a RISC processor (eg. ARM Cortex).
 After the initial embedded coding practice, the tool chains for loading, testing and debugging the code are introduced, followed by more advanced topics of hardware/software interfacing.
 By the end of the module embedded operating systems are used.
 The implications of multitasking real time operations, safety and maintenance are covered.
-Content This module focuses on embedded sycovering embedded operating systems, than analysis of computer architecture Description Language (HDL) programming Systems I module.
-The module is split into the design process, modelling and analysistructure of an operating system, crosserelated theories.
-Techniques for execult protocols, and methods for modelling and studied.
-Practicals concern using and ecompiling applications, and using a single Part 2 (4 credits) introduces HDL programming developing gateware and simulating design involves implementing a state machine and design and performance. heory and practices for and an introduction to g.
-This module builds or two parts.
-Part 1 (8 credits of embedded systems compiling toolchains, and tion time analysis, reso simulation of computer embedded operating systems to ard computer embedgramming techniques and ans.
-A mini-project is perfectly. r the design of Hardware in Embedded its) concerns designs, the idar relevant urce control systems are stem, crossled platform.
-In tools for formed which Assessment Continuous Assessment 40% Examination 60%
+Content This module focuses on embedded systems and computer architecture, covering embedded operating systems, theory and practices for the design and analysis of computer architecture and an introduction to Hardware Description Language (HDL) programming.
+This module builds on Embedded Systems I module.
+The module is split into two parts.
+Part 1 (8 credits) concerns the design process, modelling and analysis of embedded systems designs, the structure of an operating system, cross-compiling toolchains, and relevant related theories.
+Techniques for execution time analysis, resource control protocols, and methods for modelling and simulation of computer systems are studied.
+Practicals concern using and embedded operating system, cross-compiling applications, and using a single board computer embedded platform.
+Part 2 (4 credits) introduces HDL programming techniques and tools for developing gateware and simulating designs.
+A mini-project is performed which involves implementing a state machine and performing thorough analysis of its design and performance.
+Assessment Continuous Assessment 40% Examination 60%